koskenni/twol/docs/discovery.rst

 .. index:: =>, right-arrow rule, context-requirement rule, /<=, exclusion rule

-The program only produces ``=>`` and ``/<=`` types of rules.
+The program only produces ``<=>`` and ``=>`` types of rules.
 This is not a limitation which would restrict the phenomena which can be expressed.
-Indeed, when some phenomena are optional, using just these two types of rules makes it easy to allow for free variation.
+The double arrow rule is proposed when the phenomenon is deterministic, i.e. there are no contexts where the morphophoneme could correspond to more than one surface symbol.
+If more than one surface symbol may correspond, then only rigt arrow rules are proposed.
+The  last double arrow rule for a morphophoneme can be discarded if all alternatives would receive a double arrow rule.

 Even in the best case, the rules can only be as good as the set of examples are.
 If the examples are chosen in a disciplined and balanced manner, the program is expected to be useful and practical.
 If alternations are only partly present in the set of examples, the proposed raw rules will be poor and may even be misleading.